overtone/shadertone/README.md

 ### Clojure API

-To use Shadertone, the main routine you will use are in the `shadertoy.tone` namespace.
+To use Shadertone, the main routines you will use are in the `shadertoy.tone` namespace.
 Use `start` or `start-fullscreen` to bring up a window.
 Use `stop` to bring it down.
 Calling `start` while a window is active will stop it gracefully before starting up the new